-To Be Held on Thursday, May 8, 2003
+To Be Held on Thursday, May 6, 2004

-Notice Is Hereby Given that the Annual Meeting of Stockholders of ANSYS, Inc. (the "Company") will be held on Thursday, May 8, 2003, at 2:00 p.m., local time, at the Southpointe Club, Southpointe, 360 Southpointe Blvd. in Canonsburg, Pennsylvania (the "Annual Meeting"), for the purpose of considering and voting upon:
+Notice Is Hereby Given that the Annual Meeting of Stockholders of ANSYS, Inc. (the "Company") will be held on Thursday, May 6, 2004, at 2:00 p.m.
+Eastern Time, at the Southpointe Club, Southpointe, 360 Southpointe Blvd. in Canonsburg, Pennsylvania (the "Annual Meeting"), for the purpose of considering and voting upon:

-- 1. The election of three Class I Directors for three-year terms; - 2.
-The amendment and restatement of the Company's 1996 Stock Option and Grant Plan to (a) increase the number of shares of the Company's common stock available for issuance thereunder, (b) eliminate the limitation on the number of shares available for issuance to the Company's Independent Directors, (c) limit non-option awards to 50% of the total number of shares remaining available for issuance and (d) prohibit repricing options without prior stockholder approval; and - 3.
+- 1. The election of two Class II Directors for three-year terms; - 2.
+The approval of an amendment to the Company's Amended and Restated Stock Option and Grant Plan; - 3.
+The approval of an amendment to the Company's Employee Stock Purchase Plan to increase the number of shares of the Company's common stock available for offering thereunder by 190,000 shares; - 4.
+The ratification of the selection of Deloitte and Touche LLP as the Company's independent public accountants; and - 5.
 Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on March 13, 2003 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
-Only holders of Common Stock of record at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 9, 2004 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+Only holders of record of Common Stock at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.